Bavuett/Bavuett/README.md

 In my opinion, the best way to learn is to have new experiences.
 For this reason, I created lots of projects with different tools and languages.

 The ones I am most proud of are:
- - [vaccines-in-world](https://github.com/DevLBD/vaccines-in-world): Twitter bot which tweets the percentage of fully vaccinated people in various countries in the world;
+ - [mycicero.js](https://github.com/Bavuett/mycicero.js): npm package to get Italian Transport Solutions and other data powered by MyCicero;
- - [Breakout-Java](https://github.com/DevLBD/Breakout-Java): Breakout clone written in Java;
+ - [Breakout-Java](https://github.com/Bavuett/Breakout-Java): Breakout clone written in Java;
- - [TrisSQL](https://github.com/DevLBD/TrisSQL): TicTacToe which uses an SQL Database to choose its moves.
+ - [TrisSQL](https://github.com/Bavuett/TrisSQL): TicTacToe which uses an SQL Database to choose its moves.

 Other projects you may want to see are [available here](https://github.com/DevLBD?tab=repositories).